 The government requires financial institutions and payment processors to actively avoid knowingly laundering money, and therefore, are required to implement controls to detect and deter this activity.

 Here is one of the simplest examples of money laundering on an online platform.
 A drug dealer has ten thousand dollars in dirty cash.
-They go to a big retailer, purchase and load their cash onto gift cards, and process them all as donations to a crowdfunding campaign they set up using one of WePay’s platform partners.
+They go to a big retailer, purchase and load their cash onto gift cards, and process them all as donations to a crowdfunding campaign they set up online.
 Then they withdraw the money to a bank account.
 The reason for this is twofold.
 Banks are required to report large deposits of cash to the government and typically will ask where the cash came from.
 In addition, moving the money around makes it harder to trace the source of the funds.

 WePay’s AML program is designed with both automatic and manual processes to detect this and other types of suspicious activity and prevent them.
 We have a wide range of rules and reports that we use to screen all transaction activity, and a dedicated risk and compliance operations team that reviews and actions accounts every day.